SriramNY/gangu/README.md

 # gangu
-Miscellaneous scripts and notebooks to help teach my son the fundamentals of programming and investing.
+Miscellaneous scripts and notebooks to help teach my son the coding, gaming and investing.